e-candeloro/Driver-State-Detection/README.md

 ![Gaze_Score estimation](https://user-images.githubusercontent.com/67196406/121316549-bc8a4900-c909-11eb-80cc-eb18155ce0f8.png)

+**Updated version of the processing for computing the gaze score**:

+For the first version, an adaptive thresholding was used to aid the Hough transform for detecting the iris position.
+In the updated version, only a Hough transform is used and the ROI of the eyes has been reduced in size.

 **Demo**

 https://user-images.githubusercontent.com/67196406/121316446-a1b7d480-c909-11eb-9bac-773b7994b05b.mp4

+The white line is the Euclidean (L2) distance between the black dot (center of the ROI of the eyes) and the white dot (estimated center of the iris/pupil).

 ### Head Pose Estimation
 For the head pose estimation, a standard 3d head model in world coordinates was considered, in combination of the respective dlib keypoints in the image plane.
 In this way, using the solvePnP function of OpenCV, estimating the rotation and translation vector of the head in respect to the camera is possible.
 Then the 3 Euler angles are computed.
 The partial snippets of code used for this task can be found in [this article](https://learnopencv.com/head-pose-estimation-using-opencv-and-dlib/)

 ## Installation